Yandex Cloud

 chmod 0644 ~/.mongodb/root.crt

-To connect without SSL, no additional Dockerfile settings are required.
+To connect without SSL, no additional Dockerfile configuration is required.

-After you run the Docker container, navigate to it and install mongosh.
-You will need it to connect to the cluster.
+After starting the Docker container, access it and install mongosh, which you will need to connect to the cluster.

 Was the article helpful?